nichiyoshi/android-reddit-feeder-aac/README.md

 [<img src="https://dply.me/7vcood/button/large" alt="Try it on your device via DeployGate">](https://dply.me/7vcood#install)

 **This app is still in progress!!**
-Currently, this app just allow you to fetch hot reddit news.
+Currently, this app just allow you to fetch hot reddit news with only auther names and article titles.

 ## Techs